GM to stop making the Camaro but a successor may be in works

 The future of the car, which is raced on NASCAR and other circuits, is a bit murky.
 GM says another generation may be in the works.

-“While we are not announcing an immediate successor today, rest assured, this is not the end of Camaro’s story,” Scott Bell, vice president of Chevrolet, said in a statement Wednesday.
+“While we are not announcing an immediate successor today, rest assured, this is not the end of Camaro’s story,” Scott Bell, vice president of Chevrolet, said in a statement.

 The current sixth-generation Camaro, introduced in 2016, has done well on the racetrack, but sales have been tailing off in recent years.
 When the current generation Camaro came out in 2016, Chevrolet sold 72,705 of them.
 But by the end of 2021 that number fell almost 70% to 21,893.
 It rebounded a bit last year to 24,652.